Known and Unknown: A Memoir: Book contents

 The cover depicts Rumsfeld during a get-away trip to Taos, which journalist Ben Smith has suggested conveys the notion of being "detached from the Beltway".
 Rumsfeld begins the book by recounting his famous 1983 meeting with Iraqi strongman Saddam Hussein.
 He recalls that Hussein said that the nation of France "understood the Iraqi view".
 Rumsfeld writes, "That particular remark came to my mind on more than one occasion and I never had cause to doubt it."
 He states that Hussein came across as "rather reasonable".
 However, he reports that Hussein repeated word for word a line Rumsfeld had used the day before in another meeting— leading Rumsfeld to conclude that he was bugged.

 Rumsfeld recounts his childhood, with his ex-military father making a living selling real estate near Chicago, Illinois.
 He discusses becoming an Eagle Scout, wrestling in high-school, and then serving in the Naval Reserve Officer Training Corps to help him get through college.
 He also mentions, after graduation, his tour as a naval aviator and marrying his high school sweetheart.

-He recalls heading back to his native Chicago and being elected to the U.S. House in 1962—only at age 29.
+He recalls heading back to his native Chicago and being elected to the U.S. House in 1962—at age 29.
 He notes voting for the Civil Rights Act of 1964 and the Gulf of Tonkin Resolution.
-As the Vietnam War drags on, he describes growing dissatisfied with the Johnson administration's policy—particularly the use of drafted soldiers and the expansion of troop levels on the ground.
+As the Vietnam War drags on, he describes growing dissatisfied with the Johnson administration's policies—particularly the use of drafted soldiers and the expansion of troop levels on the ground.
 Rumsfeld discusses his advocacy of "Vietnamization", which he tries to implement under President Nixon.
-He calls the South Vietnamese's regime's final collapse as the fault of Congress, and he views the final outcome as a "withdrawal" and "retreat".
+He blames Congress for the South Vietnamese regime's final collapse and views the outcome as a "withdrawal" and "retreat".

-Rumsfeld recalls how his career led him and his wife to develop a lifetime friendship with media and entertainment personality Sammy Davis, Jr. He recounts visiting Redskins games and becoming a huge fan of Elvis Presley.
+Rumsfeld recalls how his career led him and his wife to develop a lifetime friendship with media and entertainment personality Sammy Davis Jr. He recounts visiting Redskins games and becoming a huge fan of Elvis Presley.
 Rumsfeld reveals that, backstage in a Las Vegas concert late one night, Presley pulled him aside to express thanks to the U.S. armed forces.
 Rumsfeld writes that "patriots can be found anywhere".